Bwe people

 Language development Literacy rate in L1: Below 1%.

 They speak several languages, which included Karen, Karenni, and Burmese.
-They were deported to Thailand because of civil war in Myanmar.
-They were separating from one another due to the dictatorship in Myanmar.
+Many were deported to Thailand because of the civil war in Myanmar.
+They were separated from one another due to the dictatorship in Myanmar.
 They have a very strong connection and commitment to their country, language, culture and people.
-Bwe people are now locating in the Karenni Refugee camp at section 1.
+Bwe people are now located in the Karenni Refugee camp at section 1.
 They are religious and mostly Baptists.
 They have been moving to the United States, Finland, Australia, and Canada since 2006.